Shop the Amerisleep Hybrid Mattresses

 Hybrid mattresses are longer-lasting than innersprings but not as durable as all-foam beds.
 These beds usually have a lifespan of six years.
 Don’t worry, though, we back each of our hybrids with an industry-leading 20-year warranty to help you make the most of your investment.

 Hybrid mattresses can be comfortable for side sleeping as long as they’re medium or soft.
 Firm mattresses can cause pain points for side sleepers since they can’t adequately cushion the shoulders and hips.
-When shopping for a hybrid for side sleepers, you’ll want to find one with a comfort layer at least three inches thick and zoned support—a thicker comfort layer relieves pressure under the shoulders and hips while zoned support technologies ease existing pains and prevent future discomfort.
+When shopping for a hybrid for side sleepers, you’ll want to find one with a comfort layer at least three inches thick—a thicker comfort layer relieves pressure under the shoulders and hips and prevents future discomfort.